orsonteodoro/muslx32toolkit/README.md

 Step 7: Run ./fixstage4 corrective script if in the step 6's create-stage4 script fails then repeat step 7

+Step 8: Modify /etc/fstab

+Step 9: Modify bootloader and install it

+Step 10: Add users

+Step 11: Add root password

+Step 12: Perform any additions to your stage4 image

 ## License

 The files in this package are licensed under GPL version 2 or newer.